-Eight substantial volumes contain notes and letters of Henry Baker (1698–1774), naturalist, poet and pioneer of education for deaf people (English ms 19).
+Eight substantial volumes of notes and letters of Henry Baker (1698–1774), naturalist, poet and pioneer of education for deaf people (English MS 19).

-He also gained a considerable reputation and fortune from a career teaching deaf people and those with speech impairments, and he had many aristocratic clients.
-These volumes cover his microscopical work, including repeats of the experiments of Abraham Trembley on the spontaneous regeneration of polyps (Hydra viridis).
-They also include extensive notes on his practice as a tutor for children with speech impediments.
+The collection includes Baker's correspondence relating to his scientific and philosophical work, including repeats of the experiments of Abraham Trembley (1710-1784) on the spontaneous regeneration of polyps ( Hydra viridis).
+They also include Baker's notes on his practice as a tutor for children with speech impediments.

-Additional uncatalogued material comprises four volumes of Baker’s Exercises for the Deaf and Dumb, and manuscript legal agreements between Baker and people with speech impediments.
+Additional uncatalogued material comprises four volumes of Baker’s Exercises for the Deaf and Dumb, and manuscript legal agreements between Baker and clients for speech therapy.

 Catalogue available online via ELGAR.